 Via new production techniques, crazy positions and innovative measurement systems, cycling aerodynamics have come a long way.
 The continuous search to improve even the smallest aspects will never end.
-We are very thankful to Team DSM and Harm Ubbens who was willing to share his knowledge with us.
+We are very thankful to Team DSM and Harm Ubbens who were willing to share their knowledge with us.

 Cycling: From 3D scan to aerodynamic analysis